'Stolenwealth Games' - Aboriginal protests show divisions endure

 Three decades later, they say little has changed.

-"What we are saying to the Commonwealth countries that are coming here is that it is a damn shame that they are willing to share in the crime scene of Australia," Wharton told AFP.
+"The whole goal of it (British settlement in Australia) was for the colonial powers to be able to suck the wealth out of our country," Wharton told AFP.

-"The whole goal of it (British settlement in Australia) was for the colonial powers to be able to suck the wealth out of our country.
-Now our people are the most impoverished people in the whole of Australia," he added.
+"Now our people are the most impoverished people in the whole of Australia."

 Aboriginal culture stretches back tens of thousands of years before the British began colonising Australia in the late 1700s.